 Next, sort and number each day's mail according to the type of postage (see Page 1 of the Instruction Booklet for how to sort and number your mail pieces).
 Then, record the number of pieces of each mail type on the Summary Page in the Answer Booklet for that day.

-Third, open the Question Booklet and read the questions one by one.
+Question Booklet and read the questions one by one.
 Write your answers in the Answer Booklet for that day.
 Essentially, you move back and forth between the Question and Answer booklets.
 For example, if you have First-Class Mail on Monday, use Monday's Answer Booklet under First-Class to record information about each piece of mail in that class.

 Q9: Do I record mail received from outside the United States or mail I send to other countries ?

 Q10: No one person in our household opens all the mail.
-How can I answer questions about other people's mail without opening it ?
+How can I answer questions about other people's mail without opening it?

 A10: Record as much information as you can without opening mail addressed to others.
 Ask other members of your household the questions you can't answer and record their answers.
 Leave anything you can't answer blank.